The Symbolic Life: Ancient Wisdom for a Modern World

 Second, think of sharing food with humans as sacramental.

 Food is not just a necessity.
 To what first-rate lengths we’ve traveled is obvious in our admiration of pinnacle cooks and movie star cooking indicates and prepare dinner books that persuade us of the graciousness of eating well with family and friends.
-First dates, engagements, weddings, retirement, funerals, and all of the various vacations–we define their meaning to us with food.
+First dates, engagements, weddings, retirement, funerals, and various vacations–we define their meaning to us with food.
 Even in our goals, food is sacramental and is often associated with sacrifice, the bread, and wine of the Eucharist.
-We share meals in our connectedness, in a birthday party, and whilst we do that, we share a bond in unity, the starting place of which lies deep within our subconscious.
+We share meals in our connectedness at a birthday party, and while we do that, we share a bond in unity, the starting place of which lies deep within our subconscious.

 Third, take pictures and study them often.

-Photographs allow us to revel in critical moments in our lives, and as we examine them over and over, the moment captured in a flash transcends the past and turns into the present all over again.
+Photographs allow us to revel in critical moments in our lives, and as we examine them repeatedly, the moment captured in a flash transcends the past and turns into the present.
 But what approximately are the contents of the snapshots?
-When we look at a group of people with their hands round every other, that symbol of bonding reminds us now not best of 1 treasured flicker of time.
-However, a relationship encircled in safety and safety that we want to hold all the time.
-Photos of people splashing in replenishing water, celebrations, and sacred activities held in sacred places remind us of the nonsecular commitments that exceed the instant and travel into the remainder of our lives.
+When we look at a group of people with their hands around each other, that symbol of bonding reminds us now not best of 1 treasured flicker of time.
+However, a relationship encircled in safety and safety that we always want to hold.
+Photos of people splashing in replenishing water, celebrations, and sacred activities born in holy places remind us of the nonsecular commitments that exceed the instant and travel into the remainder of our lives.
 Technology has placed the capacity to image special and even regular activities at our fingertips.
-The most usually used on clever telephones, consistent with Apple’s latest studies, is the digicam.
-Further proof to substantiate our hovering interest in images is our ardent adoration of photographs in social media and private and professional websites.
-Our symbolic recollections captured in a photograph create institutions that deliver abiding reason to our past, gift, or even our future endeavors in a cyclical manner.
+The digicam is the most commonly used on clever telephones, consistent with Apple’s latest studies.
+Further proof to substantiate our hovering interest in images is our ardent adoration of photographs on social media and private and professional websites.
+Our symbolic recollections captured in a picture create institutions that deliver abiding reason to our past, gift, or even our future endeavors cyclically.

 Fourth, think of water as refreshing and purifying; however, additionally sacramental.

-Water, an image of the subconscious, maybe understood on less complicated, similarly critical stages in our everyday lives.
+Water, an image of the subconscious, may be understood on less complicated, similarly critical stages in our everyday lives.
 Water dissolves, purifies, washes away, refreshes, and regenerates.
 Whether we wash our fingers or immerse our complete bodies, water revivifies us and infuses new life.
-Baptism re-enacts lifestyles, demise, rebirth, and christening, reminds us of washing away the vintage lifestyles, and sanctifying the new.
+Baptism re-enacts lifestyles, demise, rebirth, and christening and reminds us to wash away the vintage lifestyles and sanctify the new.
 Without rainwater, our planet could dry up, and we’d die.
-The existence giving waters of rivers, lakes, seas, and oceans permits the flowers and fauna and humans on the planet to have a sustainable area to live.
+The existence of waters of rivers, lakes, seas, and oceans permits the flowers and fauna and humans on the planet to have a sustainable area to live.
 We are continuously reminded of the vital fitness blessings of ingesting water, and on a hot day, we want no reminders of its resuscitating consequences.
-Each year at the beginning of college, a priest from the Greek Orthodox Cathedral with whom my college is affiliated visits every classroom and offers a blessing, followed using the sprinkling of water on teachers, college students, and the lecture room.
+Each year at the beginning of college, a priest from the Greek Orthodox Cathedral with whom my college is affiliated visits every classroom and offers a blessing, followed by the sprinkling of water on teachers, college students, and the lecture room.
 As we near our eyes and feel the tiny droplets of water, we agree with the strength of ritual and image that the 12 months might be fruitful.

 Fifth, love the earth, particularly timber.

 In his classic observation of 1984, with patients getting better from gallbladder surgical treatment, Roger Ulrich manipulated the view from the patients’ windows so that group one noticed bushes and the institution noticed a brick wall.
 Group one recovered quicker and with fewer complications or want for ache medications.
-What we know about timber literally is that environmentally we could not live without the oxygen-generating, pollutant-cleaning trees.
-But for most of the people who swear they can’t stay fine lives without bushes, there may be no medical proof, alternatively intuitive know-how of what contributes to their properly-being.
+What we know about timber is that we could not live environmentally without oxygen-generating, pollutant-cleaning trees.
+But for most people who swear they can’t live fine lives without bushes, there may be no medical proof, alternatively intuitive know-how of what contributes to their well-being.

 Research suggests that bushes and green areas in neighborhoods and parks create happier, more healthy environments.
 In a UK study that ran yearly from 1991-2008, 12,000 people were studied in a longitudinal survey as human beings moved around.
-The analyses cautioned that human beings are happier when residing in urban regions with extra green space, especially parks and woodlands.
+The analyses cautioned that humans are happier when residing in urban regions with extra green space, especially parks and woodlands.
 Furthermore, the inexperienced workout has truly been more effective on mental fitness than an exercise in a fitness center without a view of a green area.
-The logical end being that we need to hold our earth; we need first to understand the pressing necessity and enthusiastically receive the task of doing so.
+The logical end is that we need to hold our earth; we first need to understand the pressing necessity and enthusiastically receive the task of doing so.